JessicaTorres-debug/Nominee/README.md

     Least Likely to do/be whatever the prompt suggests.
   - At the end, the votes are tallied and the nominees with the most votes are given their award!
-  - Want to find out how your friends really think of you?
+  - Want to find out what your friends really think of you?
 Select the Reveal option which allows you to see just who did the voting for who.
 # The game includes:
   - Private play sorted by
   generated room codes
   - A timed play session
-  - Three rounds, multiple prompts at a time
+  - Three rounds: multiple prompts each round
   - The choice between three separate game packs (where the prompts are sorted in family, friends, and Aults Only categories)
-  - The ability to add your own prompts to make the game for personal for the players
+  - The ability to add your own prompts to make the game more personal for the players
-  - And the option to reveal the voters and expose their true opinions to the room!
+  - The option to reveal the voters and expose their true opinions to the room!